How the Professionals Mulch

 I don’t want to buy new equipment.

-You can mulch with regular mower blades — it’s just much more efficient with the mulching blades.
+You can mulch with regular mower blades — it’s just more efficient with the mulching blades.
 They are relatively inexpensive and you will easily get your money’s worth back in the first season (if not the first days) because of the time you save.

 Does mulching take more time than leaf-blowing?

 Absolutely not — because you are hardly moving the leaves from where they fell.
 Just mowing them straight into the ground.
 PLUS, when you pile leaves in the road for town pick-up, half the time they blow right back into the yard, and you find yourself blowing the same leaves all over again the following week.
+It is extremely inefficient use of time to use leaf blowers to move leaves from one end of a yard to another.
+Mulch mowing the leaves in place deals with them once and for all.

 Does leaf compost smell or attract unwanted critters?